 Community Improvement District: Kansas State Statute K.S.A.
 12-6a26 et seq permits cities and counties to establish a community improvement district (CID) for the purpose of imposing a tax assessment on property within the district or impose an additional sales tax up to 2% on retail activity within the district.
-The revenue generated from the tax assessment or additional sales tax may be used to reimburse the developer for certain eligible costs associated with the construction and operation of improvements within the district.
+The revenue generated from the tax assessment or additional sales tax may be used to reimburse the developer for certain eligible costs associated with the construction and operation of improvements within the district, for a period of up to 22 years.

 Currently, there are two active CIDs in the City of Mission - Mission Crossing and Cornerstone Commons.
-Mission Crossing collected \$107,569 in a 1% CID sales tax and Cornerstone Commons collected \$69,071 in a 1% CID sales tax in the year ending December 31, 2021.
+Mission Crossing collected \$ 125,653 in a 1% CID sales tax and Cornerstone Commons collected \$ 50,488 in a 1% CID sales tax in the year ending December 31, 2023.
 Because these are additional taxes collected above what the City would normally collect, they are not considered to be a tax abatement.